cryptoguyinza/tronsr-template/INTRO.md

 -----------------------------------------
 # REWARDS

 I offer both TRX or Token rewards.
 Yes you as a voter can choose which one!
 Yes you have options.
+Also the rewards is one of the most acurate and can be tracked to the most granular detail by voters
+  - I payout **everyday** around 8:20 pm CAT
+  - Haven't missed a single payment
+  - **Track your weekly rewards here http://18.223.13.192/#/tron/dashboard and see the detail breakdown**

 ### TRX Rewards